DVaibhav007/RAG_text_summerization/README.md

 - **PDF Parsing Warnings**:
   - Warnings like `Multiple definitions in dictionary` are from the `pypdf` library and can be ignored unless they affect the document content.

-This `README.md` provides a comprehensive guide to your project.
-Let me know if you need further customization!